glacambre/firenvim/README.md

 ### Understanding Firenvim's configuration object

-You can configure everything else about Firenvim by creating a dictionnary named `g:firenvim_config` in your init.vim and setting the keys "globalSettings" and "localSettings".
+You can configure everything else about Firenvim by creating a dictionary named `g:firenvim_config` in your init.vim and setting the keys "globalSettings" and "localSettings".
 In the dictionary `g:firenvim_config["localSettings"]` you can map Javascript patterns that match against the full URL to settings that are used for all URLs matched by that pattern.
 When multiple patterns match a URL, the pattern with the highest "priority" value is used.
 Here is an example (the settings and their possible values will be explained in the next subsections):

 ```vim
 let g:firenvim_config = {